 In 1994, the Amazon Co-op grew to include kindergarten and school-age classrooms, and later that year, we included an infant/toddler program.
 The Amazon Co-op had a center director, five full-time teachers, and many work-study students from the University of Oregon working in the classroom.
 In 1996, the Amazon Co-op moved into a new building in Spencer View Student Housing and became the Co-op Family Center.

-The Co-op Family Center grew to provide six classrooms between infant and school-age, serving 100 children and 60 families a year.
-The Co-op now employs an executive director, a pedagogical coordinator, a kitchen coordinator, an administrative associate, ten lead teachers and fifty University of Oregon students.
-Since the spring of 2001 the Co-op Family Center has been a contracted program with the University of Oregon to continue its mission of providing child care for University of Oregon students, faculty and staff.
+The Co-op Family Center has continued to grow and now provides childcare in six classrooms between infant and school age, serving more than 100 children.
+The Co-op Family Center currently employs a full-time Executive Director, Pedagogical Coordinator, Business Manager, Kitchen Coordinator, 11 Lead teachers, 2 part-time teachers providing extra coverage as needed, and 45-50 University of Oregon students.
+Since the spring of 2001 the Co-op Family Center has been a contracted program with the University of Oregon to continue its mission of providing early childhood education for University of Oregon students, faculty and staff.

 The Co-op Family Center has been associated with the University of Oregon for its entire 40-year history.
 As a UO affiliated childcare program, we strive to meet the needs of all children by providing an environment where children are encouraged to be actively involved in the learning process, to experience a variety of developmentally appropriate activities and materials without limitations or biases, and to pursue their own interests in the context of life in their community and the world.